Sofi8a/PV-BESS-Optimisation/README.md

 - Technology's technical and financial performance.
 - Operational limits (SOC limit, electricity import/export limit)

-NOTE:
+# Uncertainty Analysis with MCS (Uncertainty_MCS.ipynb)
+An uncertainty analysis on annual electricity price increase and its influence on the optimised solution.

+NOTES:
-Installation of GUROBI optimizer is required to run the code.
+- Installation of GUROBI optimizer is required to run the code.
 Alternatively, the cell in Step-9 should be changed to "model.solve()" to select PuLP default solver (takes longer to solve).